 Basically cannabis plants like to be at the warm side of the scale and that allows them to grow at their full potential and at full speed.
 Also if the temperature is high the air can hold more water and that reduces the humidity eliminating the risk of fungus and mold.

 If the temperature gets too high you should upgrade your ventilation and never let the temperature surpass 35 C ( 95 F) or else your plant will suffer and die quickly.
-If the temperature is too high then the plant can’t absorb CO2 and it slows down the growth a lot.
-The first signs of temperature being too high are when the plant leafs start to crumble, but if the problem is not solved the plant could start wilting and die.
+If the temperature is too high then the plant can’t absorb CO2 properly and it slows down the growth a lot.
+The first signs of temperature being too high are when the plant leafs start to crumble, but if the problem is not solved then your plant could start wilting and die.

 In the wild cannabis plants get as much CO2 as they need and that way they can grow in higher temperatures but this additional heat at the flowering stages of growth can reduce the THC production and the autoflowering marijuana won’t be so potent.